wghilliard/wghilliard.github.io/_posts/2020-11-21-testing-miniseries-part-one.markdown

 Now we're really in trouble, cost has entered in to realm of factorials.

-We could add more coefficients to account for the introduced **Defects** found while maintaining the previous **Features**, but I think the point has already been made, cost model _\$Beta_ is cheaper.
+We could add more coefficients to account for the introduced **Defects** found while maintaining the previous **Features**, but I think the point has already been made, cost model _\$Beta_ is cheaper in the long run.

 With cost model _\$Eta_, the technical debt will quickly overwhelm us and soon we won't be able to make the minimum payment and our **Feature** development will grind to a halt.